Algeria says all options 'possible' for Algiers OPEC gathering

 "We will not come out of the meeting empty-handed," Bouterfa told reporters in Algiers.

-Bouterfa repeated his remarks that the informal gathering in Algiers could become a formal OPEC meeting.
-The group is scheduled to hold its next formal meeting at the end of November.

-Before the Algiers meeting, Saudi Arabia and Iran have already sent conciliatory signals that they want to work together, along with Russia which is involved in talks although not a member of OPEC.
+Saudi Arabia and Iran are already sending conciliatory signals that they want to work together, along with Russia which is involved in talks although not a member of OPEC.
+(Reporting by Hamid Ould Ahmed; writing by Patrick Markey)

-Last week Bouterfa suggested one million barrels per day should be removed from global supply.

-OPEC last reduced supply in 2008 when the global economic crisis crippled demand.